nbrandaleone-gcp/virustotal-scan/README.md

 > [!WARNING]
 > Since the focus of this tutorial in on security, we deploy the cloud functions
 > with internal access only.
 This secures the CF, so they can only be accessed from
+> within your GCP VPC environment/network.
+>
-> within your GCP VPC.
-We do not use Service Accounts, but that is an additional
+> We do not use dedicated Service Accounts, but that is an
-> method of securing your CFs that should be considered for any production workloads.
+> additional method of securing your CFs that should be considered for any
+> production workloads

 ## Deploy a Cloud Function